 Saw palmetto can help in regulating estrogen if your estrogen is way too much in your system.
 Generally, saw palmetto can help in regulating your hormones, making it a good supplement to treat PCOS.

-What’s more, when you combine saw palmetto with zinc, together they can both significantly decrease your symptoms with PCOS.
+What’s more, studies have shown when you combine saw palmetto with zinc, together they can both significantly decrease your symptoms with PCOS.

 Check out this brand if you want to give it a try!

-These are the 9 best natural supplements you can take when you are suffering from PCOS, both dietary or synthetically.
+These are the 9 best natural supplements you can take when you are suffering from PCOS, whether found in foods or supplements.
+Women with PCOS suffer day-in and day-out with horrible symptoms, and these herbs and supplements can truly help.
 Of course, there are more supplements out there as well, but these are great ones to start with.

 Again, an adjusted lifestyle can also help lessen the blow of PCOS.
 A nutrient-dense diet, proper sleep, and working on your gut health are of utmost importance.
 After working on these, adding natural PCOS supplements might be a good choice for you.